Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Defining properties of Active Galactic Nuclei

 If we consider for the numerical evaluation the black hole mass of $M_{\bullet}=10^7\,M_{\odot}$ and the average velocity dispersion of stars in the bulge (on large scales), $\sigma_{\star}=100\,{\rm km\,s^{-1}}$, the influence radius typically extends on the scales from a fraction of a parsec to several parsecs,

 Therefore it depends on the angular resolution of instruments in order to resolve the sphere of influence in our Galaxy as well as in other galaxies.
-Considering the eight- meter class telescopes in the infrared bands, which are frequently used for the imaging of the Galactic centre, a typical angular resolution given by the diffraction limit is $\theta\approx \lambda/D\approx 52\,{\rm mas}$, which was evaluated for the wavelength of $\lambda=2\,{\rm \mu m}$ and the telescope aperture of $D=8\,{\rm m}$.
+Considering the eight-meter class telescopes in the infrared bands, which are frequently used for the imaging of the Galactic centre, a typical angular resolution given by the diffraction limit is $\theta\approx \lambda/D\approx 57\,{\rm mas}$, which was evaluated for the wavelength of $\lambda=2.2\,{\rm \mu m}$ (infrared $K$ band) and the telescope aperture of $D=8\,{\rm m}$, such as the aperture of unit telescopes at the European Southern Observatory in Chile.